noarrassam/Portfolio/README.md

 - Bootstrap

-- Grid => all pages are responsive on mobile and desktop.
+- Grid => all pages are responsive on mobile phones and desktop.

 ## **Home Page**